 Optimism is considered the silver bullet – the one characteristic that happy people have and sad people don't.
 More than that, it's considered something that can be developed.

-Even better, it’s considered altruistic – those that are more optimistic are more happy.
+Even better, it's considered altruistic – those that are more optimistic are happier.
 Those that are happier are in turn a better spouse, parent, friend, and employee.

 Optimism not only makes you happier, it also makes you more successful.